How to Prepare for Initial Tests in Army, Navy and PAF

 Before you begin preparation, invest significant time understanding the entire selection process and the format of the initial tests for your chosen service branch.

-• Branch-Specific Test Components:
+Branch-Specific Test Components

 • Each section has minimum qualifying marks.

-• Overall aggregate score also matters.
+• Overall aggregate score matters.

-• Gather Official Information:
+Gather Official Information

-• Why This Step Is Critical:
+Why This Step Is Critical

-• Knowing exactly what to expect helps you avoid wasting time on irrelevant topics.
+• Prevents wasting time on irrelevant topics.

 Step 2: Create a Realistic and Detailed Study Schedule